yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

       }
     ```

 1. To restore from an absolute time, get a timestamp from the command prompt.
-You'll delete the table, then restore to this time to undo the delete.
+You'll delete the table, then restore to this time to undo the delete:

     ```sh
     $ python -c 'import datetime; print datetime.datetime.now().strftime("%s%f")'